lluppesms/Docs/docs/CreateServiceConnections.md

-# Set up an Azure DevOps Service Connections
+# Create Azure DevOps Service Connections

 To enable Azure DevOps pipelines to run against a GitHub repository, both GitHub Service Connection and an Azure Subscription Service Connection need to be set up.